Abel3581/Catalogo-Chocolates/README.md

 Information to develop:<br>
-The client wants an api rest to sell their products, they are asking for a login and registration, so that the buyer can select their products and these are saved in the cart once purchased, the buyer is sent an email with the receipt, they can pay in cash and for the paid market, the products must be displayed in 10 elements, there are categories, slides, security with spring security.
+The client wants a rest of api to sell his products, he is requesting a login and registration, so that the buyer can select your products and these are saved in the cart once purchased, an email is sent to the buyer with the receipt, you can pay in cash and by paid market, the products must be paginated by 10 elements, there are categories, slides, security with springboot.
-When a customer makes a purchase, a notification should appear advising the admin that a purchase has been made.
+When a customer makes a purchase, a notification should appear informing the admin that a purchase has been made.
-For managing images, AWS can be used to save and consume them.
+To manage images, AWS can be used to save and consume them.
 <br>
 For the Front End it would be ideal to use React with bootstrap.
 <br>